Sam Anderson (rugby league): Playing career

-Born in Newcastle, New South Wales, Anderson played his junior football for the West Maitland Reddogs and Kurri Kurri Bulldogs before being signed by the Newcastle Knights.
+Born in Newcastle, New South Wales, Anderson played his junior football for the West Maitland Wallaroos and Kurri Kurri Bulldogs before being signed by the Newcastle Knights.
 He played for Newcastle NYC team in 2011.
 At the end of the 2011 season, Anderson was named the Newcastle club's NYC Player of the Year and the Players' Player of the Year.

 In October 2011, Anderson was forced to decide on whether to sign with the Penrith Panthers or re-sign with Newcastle.
 Phil Gould, the coaching director of the Panthers, offered an easier path to first-grade football with the loss of prop Petero Civoniceva.
 However, Wayne Bennett, the coach of the Newcastle club, personally told Anderson that he was in his future plans for Newcastle.

 On 21 October 2011, Anderson re-signed with Newcastle on a one-year contract.

 In September 2012, Anderson signed a one-year contract with the Penrith Panthers starting in 2013 after failing to make first-grade with Newcastle in 2012.

 In Round 9 of the 2013 NRL season, Anderson made his NRL debut for the Penrith club against the Melbourne Storm.

 On 17 July 2013, Anderson played for the New South Wales Residents against the Queensland Residents.

 On 22 September 2013, Anderson was named on the interchange bench in the 2013 New South Wales Cup Team of the Year.

 In October he was also named as Penrith's New South Wales Cup Player of the Year, so capped off a very successful 2013.

 On 9 July 2014, Anderson again played for the New South Wales Residents against the Queensland Residents.

 On 21 September 2014, Anderson was named on the interchange bench in the 2014 New South Wales Cup Team of the Year for the second year in a row.

 On 3 May 2015, Anderson played for the New South Wales Residents against the Queensland Residents for the third year in a row.
 He added another NRL game to his tally and captained the Penrith club's New South Wales Cup team.

 At the end of the 2015 season, Anderson was recruited by the Redcliffe Dolphins to play in the Queensland Cup Competition in 2016 and 2017.
 He was named as the team's captain for 2016.

 In May 2016, Anderson was selected to represent the Queensland Residents as starting prop against New South Wales, for whom he had played the previous three seasons.